yunzhusong/AAAI20-PORLHG/README.md

 |H11 Headlines that start with a personal or possessive pronoun are preferred|**0.002**|**0**|0.429|

 Table2.
 The popularity features.
 The following 11 features are transformed from the hypotheses stated in Table1.
-GT indicates the abbreviation of ground-truth headlines. <cite>[Chen et al. 2018](https://arxiv.org/abs/1805.11080)</cite>
+GT indicates the abbreviation of ground-truth headlines, and Chen et al. is one of our baselines <cite>[Chen et al. 2018](https://arxiv.org/abs/1805.11080)</cite>.

 |Hypothesis|Significance|GT|PORL|Chen et al.|
 |----|----|----|----|----|